 Juniors and Seniors

 - 1/4 of eligible students apply to live on campus their junior or senior year.

 - 1/3 of students who apply are housed.

 It is important for students to recognize that they are likely to begin living off-campus as early as their second year.

-Off Campus Student Services Resources
+Off Campus Living Resources

 We understand that the prospect of finding an apartment in San Francisco can be challenging, particularly for students who have never rented an apartment before.
-To support students with the transition to living off campus, we have established some helpful resources found on the Off Campus Student Services website to help students navigate the search process and assist with finding safe and affordable housing.
+To support students with the transition to living off campus, we have established some helpful resources found on the Off Campus Living website to help students navigate the search process and assist with finding safe and affordable housing.